emqx/cloud-docs/en_US/deployments/metrics.md

 # Metric

-EMQ X Cloud provides four incremental metrics: message, client, packet, and delivery.
-You can view the display chart corresponding to each indicator and the detailed information at a certain point of time.
+EMQ X Cloud provides four incremental metrics: messages, client, packets, and delivery.
+You can view the display chart corresponding to each indicator, and the detailed information at a certain point of time.

 ![metrics_line_detail](./_assets/metrics.png)